spdx/tools-python/project_details.md

 * Due to availability of time (so that I can achieve stretch goals), I've merged the Task-2 and Task-3 which is to update document, package, file and snippets class.
 I will be adding the new feature to all the formats parsers, builders and writers.
    * adding attribute text support for all the formats in package, files and snippets class. ( NEW FEATURE IN 2.2 specs. )
+   * addressing the issue #123 by Gary about reviewing and updating json and yaml file generation to match the spdx 2.2 spec.

  **( Will be adding details of new tasks after completing the previous ones )**